No products in the cart.

 We do wish that guest access could be time limited, and that filters could be applied to both guest and non-guest access.
 However, those tend to be features for devices higher up the price charts.
 Nonetheless, for the price, the Velocity handles security pretty well.

-To be brutally frank, there are one or two omissions on the ZTE Velocity which exposes it as a budget mobile hotspot.
+To conclude our review, while there might be one or two omissions on the ZTE Velocity which do expose it as a budget mobile hotspot, a little, they’re not deal breakers.
 These are the lack of simultaneous dual band WiFi, and limited – if still very effective – guest security options.
+For most users, these will never rear their heads at all, so we’re really only taking about true power users needs.

 We found the speed and reliability to be excellent with 2 or 3 phones connected to the Velocity.
-After that, we did start to see some slowdown and some stuttering on HD movies.
+After that, we did start to see some slowdown and some stuttering on HD movies, but this is mostly down to the limits of 4G and the network provider, than anything else.
 For 7 devices all running social media or web browsing, though, we didn’t experience any slowdown at all.
-It’s difficult to know whether it’s the 4G connection or any bottlenecks in the device which causes any potential problems, but we were pleasantly surprised with how good the Velocity is.
+Overall, we have to say we were pleasantly surprised with how good the Velocity is.

 For the price, it’s unlikely you’ll find anything better.